 Plaintiff alleges that as a result of the delay in evacuating the hematoma in his back, he suffers from partial thoracic paraplegia, bilateral leg weakness and pain, intermittent numbness, erectile dysfunction, and a lack of bladder control.
 Plaintiff claims that these injuries are permanent.Additional Comments

 - There is an expert report.
 It says that there is a breach of the standard of care.
 It does not identify who at Mercy was negligent.
 The doctor does not explain why Mercy was negligent.
-The report basically says that someone should have acted faster but it does not identify who the negligent parties are.
-One would assume it is the nurses but the expert says he has not seen all of the records and specifically has not seen the nurse's notes.
+The report says that someone should have acted faster.
+But it does not identify who the negligent parties are.
+One would assume it is the nurses but the expert says he has not seen all of the records and explicitly states he has not seen the nurse's notes.
 The statute of limitations for this case will be in May.
 Mercy is usually represented by Goodell, Devries, Leech & Dann or Gallagher, Evelius & Jones.
 You can expect they are going to attack this Certificate of Merit and the expert's report.

 - The strength of plaintiff's case is that he has suffered just an awful injury at a very young age.
 A Baltimore jury would understandably be very sympathetic towards him.
 He may well have a case.
 But his lawyers need to spell out the exact negligence over the discovery process.
 If it is the delay in responding to his symptoms as Dr. Katz' report, plaintiff's malpractice lawyers need to articulate with medical evidence why the delay is the cause of the harm in this case.

 - One rule to follow is to give the medical expert every possible medical record to review when asking the expert to review a case.

 - Baltimore City

 - Failure to accurately assess a surgical complication following surgery

 - Failure to render appropriate care to recognize a medical condition that needed emergency medical or surgical care